dszakallas/ldbc_snb_datagen_blogpost/readme.md

 # Introduction

-LDBC's Social Network Benchmark (LDBC SNB) is an industrial and academic initiative, formed by principal actors in the field of graph-like data management.
+LDBC's [Social Network Benchmark](#snb) (LDBC SNB) is an industrial and academic initiative, formed by principal actors in the field of graph-like data management.
 Its goal is to define a framework where different graph-based technologies can be fairly tested and compared, that can drive the identification of systems' bottlenecks and required functionalities, and can help researchers to open new research frontiers.

-LDBC SNB provides Datagen (Data Generator), which produces synthetic datasets, mimicing a social network's activity during a period of time.
+LDBC SNB provides [Datagen](https://github.com/ldbc/ldbc_snb_datagen) (Data Generator), which produces synthetic datasets, mimicing a social network's activity during a period of time.
 Datagen is defined by the charasteristics of realism, scalability, determinism and usability.
 To address scalability in particular, Datagen is implemented on the MapReduce platform to enable scaling out to a distributed cluster.
 Since its inception in the early 2010s, there have been a tremendous amount of development in the big data landscape, so it makes sense reevaluate this decision.
 More specifically, whether we were better off using Apache Spark instead.

 # Overview

 The format of this post allows for a minimal introduction only, see [References](#References) for details.
 The benchmark's specification describes a social network [data model](https://github.com/ldbc/ldbc_snb_docs/blob/dev/figures/schema.pdf), consisting of two parts: static and dynamic.
-The dynamic part synthesizes a network where people have friends, post in forums, comment or like others' posts, etc.; wherees static part contains related attributes such as countries, universities and organizations and is unchanged in time.
+The dynamic part synthesizes a network where people have friends, post in forums, comment or like others' posts, etc.; whereas the static part contains related attributes such as countries, universities and organizations and is unchanged in time.

 Datasets are generated in a multi-stage process shown in the diagram below.